PATIENT INFORMATION LEAFLET: INFORMATION FOR THE USER

 Coating: Titanium dioxide (E-171), purified talc, hypromellose (E-464), and propylene glycol (E-1520).

-Ibuprofeno Qualigen 600 mg is presented in the form of coated tablets.
+Ibuprofeno Qualigen 600 mg is presented in the form of film-coated tablets.

-Each package contains 40 oval, biconvex, and white tablets, conditioned in a blister pack.
+Each package contains 40 oval, biconvex, white tablets, packaged in blisters.

 Holder: